-For your added comfort, we will have a Meet & Greet assistance for you upon your arrival who will be waiting for you at the beginning of the platform which your train arrives in on.
+For your added comfort, you will have a Meet & Greet assistance upon your arrival who will be waiting for you at the beginning of the platform where your train arrives.
 Your representative will help to co-ordinate meeting up with your private chauffeur at the train station and accompany you to your accommodation.

 What better way to see the spectacular Tuscan countryside then by hot air balloon!
 After being picked up from your hotel, you will be brought to the launch field where everything will be explained to you before you hop aboard.
 Take photos or video the extraordinary 360 degree panorama or simply live in the moment and take it all in.
 Hot air ballooning is typically done in the early morning as this is when weather conditions are best, so launching takes place a half an hour after sunrise.
 After landing, celebrate with a bottle of wine and a Chianti breakfast.